axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

      <li>Salaries and raises are then based on these recognitions.
 If this man got 10% of the recognitions and this woman got 20%, then the woman gets twice as much as the guy.</li>
     </ul>
    </p>
-   <p>Everybody does a little bit of the recognizing and automagically money gets allocated according to that.
-If there&rsquo;s any complaint, anybody or any group of people can ask what happened.
-Note that managers don't have to get involved.</p>
+   <p>Everybody does a little bit of the recognizing, which they enjoy, and automagically money gets allocated according to that.
+If there are any complaints or questions, anybody can ask anybody else.
+The only work that managers have to do is to train people in <em>not coming to him</em> with those complaints and questions but to go ask their team.</p>
-   <p>This may bring up many questions: what if they do it wrong? what if they don&rsquo;t recognize the right accomplishments?
-For these and similar questions, please look at our Frequently Asked Questions (FAQ) doc.<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></p>
+   <p>But, what if they do it wrong? what if they don&rsquo;t recognize the right accomplishments?
+For this type of question, take a look at our Frequently Asked Questions (FAQ) doc.<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></p>

   <h1>Elimninate Salaries</h1>
    <p>People have to pay their bills on a regular basis.
 They have to know how much they are going to take home every time and not have it go up and down.
 People need a predictable and regular income (PRI).</p>